beshu-tech/readonlyrest-docs/kibana.md

 # Audit log
 The audit log feature is widely described in [📖docs for Elasticsearch plugin](elasticsearch.md#audit-logs).
 Kibana plugin has predefined dashboard representing collected audit data.

 ## Loading visualization
-Visualization loading button is located in _Audit_ tab.
+In the _Audit_ tab of the ReadonlyREST Kibana app, there is a button that automatically creates a dashboard with some audit log specific visualizations.

 ![audit log tab](audit_tab.png)

-Click _Load_ button to load visualization.
+Click the  _Load_ button to load the dashboard and visualizations.
-_Override_ checkbox allows you to load current version saved objects.
+An _Override_ checkbox allows to reload the default dashboard and visualizations.
-It will override your's current settings.
+It will override any previously loaded audit log dashboard.

 ![loading visualization](load_audit_dashboard.png)

-Loading audit log dashboard imports predefined saved objects:
+In detail, this feature creates three Kibana "saved objects":
-* index pattern for `readonlyrest_audit-*`
+* an index pattern for `readonlyrest_audit-*`
-* dashboard `ReadonlyREST Audit Log`
+* a dashboard called `ReadonlyREST Audit Log`
-* visualizations
+* some visualizations

 ## Dashboard
-Dashboard, by default has few basic visualizations.
+The audit log dashboard, by default, has only a few basic visualizations.
 They cover security, access logs, and performance metrics.

 # SAML